schneems/schneems/_posts/2017-08-15-sending-massive-emails-clients-cannot-open-considered-harmful.md

 issue_assignments.where(delivered: false).limit(daily_issue_limit)
 ```

-So this code got called over and over again until finally: I fixed the SendGrid issue.
+This code got called over and over again.
+Each time that list of issue assignments that were not delivered grew and grew, until finally: I fixed the SendGrid issue.
 The next email to go out had ALL the previously assigned issues, not just the most recent.
 Yikes.

 I merged in the `deliver_later` PR to help mitigate issues like this from happening in the future.